Practice this business vocabulary by choosing the correct words to fill in the blanks. You may need more than one form of a word or word family.

 Businesses have many methods for promoting their products or services to customers.
 Some stores offer discounts for membership in a special program or for cash payments.
-Stores may have special sales in which they reduce prices for a certain period of time, or (as is common in auto dealerships) annual year-end sales to reduce their inventory before the nest year’s models arrive.
+Stores may have special sales in which they reduce prices for a certain period of time.
+Some (like auto dealerships) have annual year-end sales.
+This lets them reduce their inventory before the next year’s models arrive.

 Businesses may pay bonuses to enterprising sales staff who figure out ways to exceed their targets and sell much more than others.
 (A bonus offers an incentive for extra effort.)